-Due to the recent outbreak of COVID-19 we have made the decision to close our office until April 13, 2020 or whenever the stay-at-home mandate is lifted.
+Due to the recent outbreak of COVID-19 we have made the decision to close our office until further notice.
 We will not be able to see clients in the office, however we will be able to do e-therapy or phone sessions.
 We are accepting new clients!
 If you are seeking services, please call us at 303-655-9065, Ext.
 16 or email us at email@example.com.
 If you are experiencing a mental health crisis, please contact the following:

 - Colorado Crisis Line (1-844-493-8255)